jsndyks/web/position/index.md

 ### POSITIONALITY &amp; INDIVIDUAL EXPERIENCES

-I’m a cisgender straight white man from a middle-class family in a quiet culturally and ethnically homogenous corner of South-West England.
+I’m a cisgender straight white man from a stable middle-class family in a quiet culturally and ethnically homogenous corner of South-West England.
 I had a comprehensive education (state school, mixed ability classes) in the 1980s where we were encouraged to create and be expressive rather than comply.
 I was parented by two science teachers, who were both active in the arts: through amateur musicals, choirs and by coordinating the local Arts Festival, and the BBC.
 Family holidays were outdoors with maps and picnics and lots of scrambling and exploring.
 Weekends were spent in the veg garden and on bicycles.
 I did quite a lot of computer programming at night in my teens.

 I acknowledge and am grateful for the many privileges that have given me the knowledge, skills and resources to make & explore, travel & communicate, and the stability upon much of which this is based.